muritane/agent-theory/README.md

 ## 10. Conclusion

-Viability under irreversibility is not governed by intelligence, semantics, or optimization.
+Viability under irreversibility is not governed by:
+- intelligence,
+- semantics,
+- or optimization alone.

 It is governed by:
 - what has been irreversibly allocated,
-- what capacity remains free,
+- what allocatable capacity remains,
 - and which futures the architecture can still host.

-Systems that collapse their allocatable degrees of freedom too early do not merely risk failure —
+Systems that exhaust their allocatable degrees of freedom too early do not merely risk failure —
-they **structurally bound their future**.
+they **structurally bound their future reachability**.

 ---